North Korea transfers remains of Korean War soldiers: White House

 A U.S. military transport plane flew to an airfield in North Korea’s northeastern city of Wonsan to bring the remains to Osan air base in South Korea, the statement said.

+Soldiers in dress uniforms with white gloves were seen slowly carrying 55 small cases covered with the blue-and-white United Nations insignia, placing them one by one into silver vans waiting on the tarmac in Osan.

+Straight-backed officers looked on next to the flags of the United States, South Korea and the United Nations.

-A formal repatriation ceremony would be held at Osan on Wednesday, it said.
+A formal repatriation ceremony would be held at Osan on Wednesday, the White House statement said.

 The transfer of the remains coincided with the 65th anniversary of the 1953 armistice agreement that ended fighting, although the two Koreas are technically still at war because a peace treaty was never signed.